Interstate 49 in Missouri: History

 MoDOT began installing I-49 trailblazer signage (without shields) as well as gantry signs and milemarkers, about 1200 signs in all, in February 2012.
-Signage bearing I-49 shields were covered or turned from view until the I-49 designation was given final approval by the Federal Highway Administration (FHWA).
+I-49 signage shields were covered or turned from view until the I-49 designation was given final approval by the Federal Highway Administration (FHWA).
 This includes milemarkers at 0.2 mi intervals along the entire alignment apart from I-44.

 The I-49 designation in Missouri became official at noon on December 12, 2012.
 The designation applies to 180 mi of current US 71 between Bannister Road (Route W) in south Kansas City and Route H at Pineville (McDonald County) which was upgraded to Interstate standards beginning in 2010.
 The last of the upgrade projects were completed in December 2012, but some designations about 7 mi north of the Arkansas state line still have not been built to meet Interstate standards.